 Sarah appears in Employment Tribunals, the EAT and Court of Appeal for both claimants and respondents spanning the full spectrum of employment law.
-She also carries out related work in the County Court and High Court, including claims for stress at work, breach of contract and service agreements, and injunctions relating to restrictive covenants.
+She also carries out related work in the County Court and High Court, including claims for stress at work, breach of contract and service agreements, and injunctions relating to restrictive covenants, and is able to advise on related personal injury issues.

 She has a loyal client base which includes the British Medical Association, NHS Trusts, police forces, local authorities and large national employers.